| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Canon 167

-An interesting calculator designed using a small magnetic drum as the storage element for
+An interesting calculator designed using a small magnetic

 the working registers of the calculator.
 16 digit capacity with four functions and square root.
 Utilizes Canon's unique